widev3/.github/profile/README.md

 * Strategic guidance and oversight
 * Client relationship management
+* Project coordination and milestone supervision

-From the client’s perspective, the GG is the only counterpart.
+From the client’s perspective, the GG is the single reference point for governance and delivery.

 ### Contributors

-Contributors are individuals, teams or entities involved in delivering specific parts of a project
+Contributors are individuals, teams or entities involved in delivering specific parts of a project.
+They are paid according to predefined agreements and project rules.

 ---